skulumani/thesis-gwu/README.md

 Simply, by removing the command or using the macros `\hidepreface` you can automatically remove them.

 Your text can be included in individual `/tex/*.tex` files and included in the main document using `\include{./tex/chapter1.tex}`.
 This gives you the added benefit of using `\includeonly{chapter1.tex}` to compile only specific sections of your much larger thesis.

 The class file already loads several common packages such as, `amsmath, graphicx, cleveref, hyperref` and others.

-You can add more packages but be aware that all package interactions **HAVE NOT** been tested.
+If you need to load other or more packages, we've split off a `required-packages.tex` file for you to edit; it gets `input`ted into the class file.
+However, be aware that all package interactions **HAVE NOT** been tested.

 There is also some demonstration of typical commands, such as equations, figures, cross-referencing.